Ask The Food Geek

 Recipe

-Moroccan chicken stew with orange-cinnamon couscous, olives, and raisins
+Moroccan chickpea stew with chicken, olives, and raisins.

 Prep Time 10 minutes mins